RoryBeckerCodeRush/CR_StringFormatter/README.md

-# 'Reverse Boolean' for CodeRush #
+# 'String Formatter' for CodeRush #

 This plugin provides 3 enhancements: